Folks, Facts & Fun From June 1931

 The Glass Key storyline inspired director Christy Cabanne’s movie Graft (1931), which was originally going to star Gary Cooper.

 The Graft screenplay was written by Barry Barringer, and the 1931 film stars Regis Toomey as a reporter investigating the murder of the District Attorney.
-Sue Carol, Dorothy Revier, Boris Karloff, and King Baggott also appear.
+Sue Carol, Dorothy Revier, Boris Karloff, and King Baggott also appear in Graft.

 Chester Morris was touted to play the lead of “Ed Beaumont” in a film version of The Glass Key in 1932, but when it was finally made into a 1935 movie, George Raft starred as the lead character.

-The screenplay adaptation by Kathryn Scola and Kubec Glasmon (co-writer of The Public Enemy, 1931) was directed by Frank Tuttle.
+The screenplay adaptation of The Glass Key by Kathryn Scola and Kubec Glasmon (co-writer of The Public Enemy, 1931) was turned into a movie directed by Frank Tuttle.
 Actors Claire Dodd, Edward Arnold, Rosalind Keith, Charles Richman, Ray Milland, and Guinn ‘Big Boy’ Williams co-star in the film.

 The star-studded 1942 Paramount remake of The Glass Key has Alan Ladd as Ed Beaumont, with Veronica Lake, Brian Donlevy, Bonita Granville, Richard Denning, Joseph Calleia, William Bendix, Frances Gifford, Moroni Olsen and others in supporting roles.